The Fund supports several networks of state health policymakers to help identify, inspire, and inform policy leaders.

 October 2019 Debra J. Lipson, Erin Weir Lakhmani,

 In the “duals demo,” enrollment in integrated Medicare–Medicaid plans among eligible beneficiaries ranged from a high of 67% in Ohio to a low of 4% in New York.
 To discover the secrets to successful enrollment in states like Ohio, Mathematica researchers conducted a study of how state program design, concurrent state programs and policies, health plan markets, and other factors affected enrollment over time in all 10 participating states.
 More

-The rate of telehealth use, in which patients receive a virtual health care visit, in the home or other nonclinical setting, has outpaced… More
+The rate of telehealth use, in which patients receive a virtual health care visit in the home or other nonclinical setting, has outpaced the… More

 n a first-of-its-kind study, the 2019 Patient-Centered Primary Care Collaborative (PCPCC) Evidence Report examines states’ primary care spending patterns, including spending across payer types, and considers the implications of these results for select patient outcomes.
 More

 June 2019 Jennifer Aufill, Julia Burgdorf, Jennifer Wolff,

 In a new report cosponsored by The John A. Hartford Foundation and the Milbank Memorial Fund, Johns Hopkins Bloomberg School of Public Health researchers highlight five states—Washington, Hawaii, Maine, Minnesota, and Tennessee— that have advanced policies and programs in support of family caregivers.
 More

 June 2019 Jennifer Lloyd, Stephanie Kissam, Allison Pompey,